emmy979/alx-pre_course/0x01-git/README.md

-my first Readme is so amazing
+My first Readme is so amazing